 Follow these tips to keep your lawn mower in great condition all summer long.

-When the weather started to warm up and spring is almost here, it’s the perfect time to prepare your walk-behind and riding lawn mowers for another season of work.
+When the weather starts to warm up and spring is almost here, it’s the perfect time to prepare your walk-behind and riding lawn mowers for another season of work.
 Use these tips as a checklist to keep your lawn mower in tip-top shape all season long.

 1. Start by cleaning the engine.
 You’ll want to be sure to remove the spark plug before you do this, using a spark plug socket wrench.
 This will prevent the lawn mower from accidentally starting while you’re cleaning it.
 An engine degreaser and water from a garden hose are great ways to get the engine clean.
 Make sure to avoid the air filter area.
 A clean engine will run cooler.